 - Stimulates and relaxes simultaneously.

-- Doesn’t have any harmful side effects, unless you are allergic to it.
+- Does not have any harmful side effects, unless you are allergic to it.

-- Doesn’t interfere with medications and is OK for long-term use.
+- Does not interfere with medications and is okay for long-term use.

 - Has a gel-like consistency and supports and protects the myelin sheath from damage.